Man caught on video seemingly 'watching TV' as he drives along the M1 in Northampton

 "He was going right up to the speed limit and then slowing down."

-At that point, Sarah decided to film the inside of the other car as evidence.
+At that point, Emma decided to film the inside of the other car as evidence.

 She said: "Even when we are alongside him, he doesn't even notice until my partner beeped his horn.